 Before every game, we also adjust each team’s rating based on whether it has home-field advantage, how far it’s traveled to the game, how many days of rest it’s had and which pitcher is slated to start.

-Home-field advantage is worth 24 Elo points in our model, and travel and rest adjustments are worth up to about 5 points each;1 these three components are combined into the “Home field, travel and rest” section in the image above.2
+Home-field advantage is worth 24 Elo points in our model, and travel and rest adjustments are worth up to about 5 points each1; these three components are combined into the “Adjust for home field, travel and rest” section in the image above.2

 Starting pitcher adjustments can have a substantial impact on pre-game team ratings and win probabilities.
 For example, in June of 2000, Pedro Martinez was worth about 109 Elo points to the Red Sox each time he started, which is the equivalent of a 15 percent boost to their chances of winning the game.3 This means Martinez was worth 109 points more than the average starting pitcher on his team (or even a bit more, since his starts were already incorporated into the team’s overall rating).

 To generate these pitcher adjustments, we’re using a version of Bill James’s game scores proposed by Tangotiger (and slightly modified by us) to isolate pitching performances.
 After each game, the starting pitcher’s game score is calculated as:

 47.4 + 1.5*outs + strikeouts – 2*walks – 2*hits – 3*runs – 4*homeruns

 We maintain a running average of these game scores for each pitcher to produce his overall pitcher score.4 Here’s a list of the pitchers with the highest peak scores in history, the dates when they peaked and their corresponding Elo bonus:5